dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 Primary method:

-- Ologit: appropriate when the dependent variable is categorical
+- Ologit (ordinal logistic regression) : appropriate when the dependent variable is categorical and ordered
   -  "Delinquency rate" is the variable we are trying to explain (called the dependant variable) -> It is a categorical variable (low, medium, high), not a continuous one.

 Other methods to compare: